Citadel-Station-13/CitadelLore/wiki/Not_Getting_Banned.md

 #### You are expected to perform the job you signed up for

 -   This includes borgs.
 No, really.
--   The rule about emergencies says "emergencies" for a reason.
-If you go screeching at people to get out of the dorms *right now* and do their jobs and it turns out the thing you need their help with is something literally any rube could have helped you with, or you're demanding they drop *their* scene so they can enable *your own*, you won't be popular.
-Likewise, being promptly resleeved is *nice* but you don't get to demand that people drop their own scenes right now because you want to have a second one.
--   Basically, "The cargotech needs to get me this crate I want for personal reasons" is not an emergency that requires them to drop everything they're doing though it would be nice if they got to it if they're able to, "Cargo needs to get a new engine starter because everything went to shit" could be considered an emergency and they should really do that ASAP, and "This cargotech is never seen at cargo at all in the half a dozen shifts we've been watching" is an actual offense.
--   A good rule of thumb for heads of staff is that you should be able to *teach* the department's basic functions to a new player.
-If you're not confident in your ability to do so, maybe play the lower ranks until you're more experienced.
--   If your job is showing no clear signs of happening any time soon, you're free to pursue your own projects.
-There is no requirement to leave and rejoin off-duty or get a job change.

 #### You are expected to obey the chain of command (within reason)